 Tip: Lunch a la carte at £55 for two courses is half dinner.
 Sit at the open kitchen counter to watch the mousse-shaping.

-Helene Darroze's three-Michelin-starred dining room inside The Connaught hotel in Mayfair London, opened 2008, runs ingredient-led French-British cooking with a long wine list.
+Helene Darroze's three-Michelin-starred dining room inside The Connaught hotel in Mayfair London, opened 2008, runs ingredient-led French-British cooking.

 Order: Cep risotto in autumn, or the langoustine course at any time of year.